 There is no qualifying period.
 You can take this leave for child or adult care responsibilities.

 Deciding to take parental leave

 Parental leave is time to care for your child.
 This means looking after their welfare and could include making arrangements for the good of your child.

 Caring for a child doesn't mean being with the child 24 hours a day.
-You can parental leave to spend more time with your child.
-You can take parental leave:
+You can use parental leave to spend more time with your child.
+You can also take parental leave: